 Write a program which calculates the minimum possible total distance (in units) which citizens have to move to observe the fireworks.

-Input data is given in the text file fire.in.
+Input data is given in standard input.
 The first line contains two positive integers separated by spaces: the number of citizens N (N≤105) and the safety distance S (S≤106) in units.
 The next N lines contain the descriptions of the locations of citizens.
 Each of these lines contains two integers Hi and Vi separated by a space; Hi and Vi (-109 ≤Hi,Vi≤109) denote the numbers of the horizontal and vertical street, respectively, of the intersection where the entrance to the i-th citizen’s house is located.

-The first and only line of the text file fire.out must contain exactly one integer – the minimum total distance (in units) which citizens must move to observe the fireworks.
+The first and only line of output must contain exactly one integer – the minimum total distance (in units) which citizens must move to observe the fireworks.

 7 2 3 -2 0 8 -4 8 -1 4 -2 13 -4 8 1 5